 - Происхождение породы 1.
 Origin of the breed

 - Особенности характера 3.
-Characteristics of the character
+Characteristics

 - Воспитание и дрессура терьеров из Чехии 4.
 Education and training of terriers from the Czech Republic